atrettel/sheardata/data/README.md

 ===============================================

-## Structure and format of the CSV files
+## Directory structure

+The data directory has a flat directory structure.

+- `data/README.md`

+- `data/references.bib`

+    - This file should contain all references for the entire project.
+I considered having multiple small files, but there is a chance of colliding citation keys, and a single file avoids that issue.

+- `data/taxonomy.md`

+    - A draft taxonomy of flows.

+- `data/$(case_identifier)`

+    - `README.md`

+        - This file should serve as the initial documentation for the case, though I am considering migrating to LaTeX files instead.

+    - CSV files with tabulated data from the originator or other source.

         - All CSV files MUST contain only data.
-Any documentation or commentary on the data MUST be in separate files.
+Any documentation or commentary on the data MUST be in separate files like the directory's `README.md` file.

         - The first row MUST be a left-aligned header line labeling the columns.

         - All CSV files SHOULD be as human readable as possible.

+## Case identifier (accession number) structure

+- (REQUIRED) Flow class (1 letter)

+    - See `data/taxonomy.md` for more information.

+- (REQUIRED) Year of first publication (4 digits)

+- (REQUIRED) Case number (3 digits)

+- (OPTIONAL) Series number (2 digits)

+- (OPTIONAL) Profile or station number (2 digits)

+- (OPTIONAL) Point number (4 digits)

+Examples: `B1945001` or `J201901201010123`.

+The required portions are sufficient to identify a case.
+The optional portions can identify a series of profiles, an individual profile, or even a single point in the flow if necessary.
+I am considering adding dashes between the optional fields to make the identifier more readable.

 -------------------------------------------------------------------------------